rickellis/AURIC/README.md

 AURIC started life as my desire to write a shell script that automates the above process, including the dependency management.
 When I stumbled onto vam I realized that someone else had a similar idea and had written the core functionality.
 At a mere 56 lines of code, however, that script is extremely lean.
 It only handles package and dependency downloading, and runs a git pull to check for updates.
 I took vam and built it into AURIC.

 The way it works is this: AURIC creates a hidden folder in your home directory called .AUR in which it stores git clones of your AUR packages.
-When you tell AURIC to check for updates it does a `git pull` for each of the packages, and then compares the installed version to the new version's `SRCINFO` file.
+When you tell AURIC to check for updates it does a `git pull` for each of the packages, and then compares your installed version to the new version's `SRCINFO` file.
 If the new version number is greater, it informs you that `makepkg` should be run and offers to do it for you.

 The one major downside to using a `git pull` to determine if a package is out of date is this: You can only do a git pull once.
 Since the pull updates your local repo, subsequent pulls will show the package as being current, even if you didn't actually run `makepkg`.
 In other words, you might have applications that are out of date even though git thinks you are current.